btxl192/VirtualAssistant/AVSClientFiles/readme.txt

 wget https://raw.githubusercontent.com/alexa/avs-device-sdk/master/tools/Install/genConfig.sh \
 wget https://raw.githubusercontent.com/alexa/avs-device-sdk/master/tools/Install/mingw.sh

+5) Retrieve your AVS product's config.json and place it in your MINGW home directory

+   For more information about config.json: https://developer.amazon.com/en-US/docs/alexa/alexa-voice-service/register-a-product-with-avs.html

-5) In the MINGW terminal, run
+6) In the MINGW terminal, run

 ./setup.sh <path to config.json>

-   For more information about config.json: https://developer.amazon.com/en-US/docs/alexa/alexa-voice-service/register-a-product-with-avs.html

-6) After the setup is done, run sampleapp.bat
+7) After the setup is done, run sampleapp.bat
    Register the AVS client with the displayed code

    For more information about registering your product: https://developer.amazon.com/en-US/docs/alexa/alexa-voice-service/register-a-product-with-avs.html

-7) After registering your product, close sampleapp.bat
+8) After registering your product, close sampleapp.bat

-8) From now on, use startapp.bat to run the AVS client
+9) From now on, use startapp.bat to run the AVS client